Ohio Court Records

 All record requests attract duplicating fees and may include research, certification, and exemplification fees.

 Federal and state inmates are allowed to keep a funded account.
-Under sections 5120.133 and 5120–5 of Ohio Revised Codes, inmates are permitted to maintain a checking account where money can be transferred into by approved sources.
+Under sections 5120.133 and 5120–5 of the Ohio Revised Codes, inmates are permitted to maintain a checking account where money can be transferred into by approved sources.
 Such approved sources are persons listed on the inmate’s visitation list.
-Deposits are typically made into the inmates’ accounts by mail, telephone, or online.
-However, deposits may not exceed $200 except approved in advance by the warden.
+Mail deposits are also possible through several trusted agents or partners like MoneyGram.
+Note that if details on the identification card do not match the information used to register as a visitor, the deposit will not be approved.

 Deposits into an inmate’s account by phone are made by calling the toll free line 1–888–988–4PMT (4768).
 Ensure to provide the reference site ID 86 when prompted.
 Phone-in deposits are logged using a credit or debit card, and a service fee is charged per transaction.